shade3011/GettingandCleaningData_Assignment/CodeBook.md

 # CodeBook.md

 ## Description
-This contains additional information about the data and its variables.
+This contains additional information about the data.
 Also contains the steps followed in detail to process the raw data to convert it into tidy data

 ## Information about Data
 **Abstract** - Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.